Mrnt/multiedit/README.md

 MultiEdit Plugin
 =========

-Enables multiple editable content blocks on page templates.
+Enables multiple editable content blocks on WordPress page templates by adding tabs above the WYSIWYG editor, with one tabe for each content area in the template.

 Derived from <a href="http://wordpress.org/extend/plugins/pagely-multiedit/">Page.ly MultiEdit</a> by joshua.strebel

+Changes to:
+- make the appearance of the tabs more native

 Installation
 --------------